Mgiannig/distance-calculator/readme.md

 I assume that the candidates are going to travel by public transportation (bus), so I passed said parameter to the google API.

-### Challenges

-At first, I jumped the gun and ran the google API call for each person.
-This was extremely expensive in terms of performance and scalability.
-Given that, I started to think of a way to optimize this by reducing the API calls.
-At first, I created a very simple function to calculate the estimated proximity between 2 points given the coordinates.
-It worked like a charm and I was able to drastically improve the performance of the API.
-However, after doing more research, I found a Javascript implementation of the Haversine formula, so I decided to use it to filter out the branches that would be too far from the candidate to even be considered.

 ## Parameters